Olana State Historic Site: Landscape

 To conceal, reveal and frame vistas of his own property and the wider Hudson Valley, Church combined natural landforms with the careful layout of carriage drives and extensive plantings of trees and shrubs.
 Frederick Law Olmsted thought of such landscapes as "pictures" through which people might wander.
 In addition to entertaining often, the Churches opened the Olana grounds to the public.
 From the popular carriage drives, visitors experienced the artist's landscape vignettes almost as cinema, in a sequence choreographed by Church.
 The ultimate aspect of Church's designed landscape is the view from the main house.
 There, the ground drops away sharply, the Hudson widens to 2 mi across, and the Catskills rise up steeply.
 Like Church's painted views of Niagara Falls, Canadian icebergs, and South American volcanoes this scene captures the majesty of nature.
 For the artist and his contemporaries, this vista also captured the essence of their new nation with references to pioneering history, present economic strength, and the distinguished literary and artistic legacies of the region's Knickerbocker Group and Hudson River School.

+These elements were incorporated into the landscape master plan by Nelson Byrd Woltz.
+The revival of Church's vision as a living landscape is chronicled in a book by art historian Barry Bergdoll.